diasurgical/devilution/README.md

 [From the beginning until release](docs/CHANGELOG.md)

 # Legal
 DevilutionX is released to the Public Domain.
-The documentation and function provided by Devilution may only be utilized with assets provided by ownership of Diablo.
+The documentation and functionality provided by Devilution may only be utilized with assets provided by ownership of Diablo.

-Diablo(R) - Copyright (C) 1996 Blizzard Entertainment, Inc. All rights reserved.
+Diablo® - Copyright © 1996 Blizzard Entertainment, Inc. All rights reserved.
 Diablo and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.

-Devilution and any of its' maintainers are in no way associated with or endorsed by Blizzard Entertainment(R).
+Devilution and any of its maintainers are in no way associated with or endorsed by Blizzard Entertainment®.